ishwar-panchariya/sql-project-online-retail-company-interview-questions-ultimate-guide/README.md

 3. Data Aggregation and Analysis
 4. Joins and Subqueries
 5. Real-World Problem Solving
+6. Triggers on Tables for Record Log Maintenance

 🔍 **Why Watch This Video?**
 - Learn SQL by working on a real-world project